Arjun-08/Developing-an-Ensemble-Model-for-Detecting-Infant-Cries-Screams-and-Normal-Utterances/README.md

 into three categories: ‘crying’, ‘screaming’, and ‘normal utterances’.
 3 Model Training
 3.1 YAMNet Model
 The YAMNet model was fine-tuned for the classification task.
-Necessary modifications were made to adapt YAMNet for this specific application.
+Necessary mod- ifications were made to adapt YAMNet for this specific application.
 1
 3.2 Wav2Vec2 Model
 Similarly, the Wav2Vec2 model was fine-tuned to classify the audio segments effectively.
 4 Ensemble Model Development
-We combined predictions from YAMNet and Wav2Vec2 using ensemble techniques such as averaging probabilities and majority voting.
+We combined predictions from YAMNet and Wav2Vec2 using ensemble tech- niques such as averaging probabilities and majority voting.
 5 Training, Testing, and Validation Approach
 5.1 Training Approach
 To ensure robust model performance and prevent overfitting, we adopted a